-The 500 Gardens project goal is to give Madisonville residents and businesses the chance to grow their own vegetables successfully, for a minimal initial investment.
-This calls for not only getting a 4 feet by 8 feet raised garden bed, but also acquiring some basic gardening knowledge, plus someone to coach the new gardener through their first season.
+Sidestreams is the parent organization of the 500 Gardens project.
+Our goal is to give Madisonville residents and businesses the chance to grow their own vegetables successfully, for a minimal initial investment.
+This calls for not only getting a 4 feet by 8 feet raised garden bed, but also acquiring basic gardening knowledge, plus someone to coach the new gardener through their first season.

 Despite Madisonville’s vibrant mixture of age, ethnicity, income, and family origin, it carries a USDA Food Desert designation, fresh fruits and vegetables are not easily accessible within the community creating a particular hardship for those without the means of transportation.

-Through the Lighthouse projects we learned there IS a desire for fresh vegetables in the neighborhood and a hunger for people to grow their own food.
+We’ve been working with Lighthouse Community School in Madisonville since 2010.
+Through our partnership we learned there IS a desire for fresh vegetables in the neighborhood and a hunger for people to grow their own food.
 Enter the crazy and ambitious idea to get 500 wildly successful gardens growing in Madisonville.

-Click here to sign up to get a garden, tell us about an existing food garden in Madisonville, mentor, or help build.
+Sign up here to get a garden, tell us about an existing food garden in Madisonville, mentor, or help build.
 Follow us on Facebook, Twitter, Instagram, and Pinterest to stay updated on garden happenings.